GaloisInc/saw-script/README.md

   * Ensure that you have the C libraries and header files for `terminfo`, which generally comes as part of `ncurses` on most platforms.
 On Fedora, it is part of the `ncurses-compat-libs` package.
-    You will also need the C headers for `zlib`.
+    You will also need the C headers for `zlib` as well as the C library and header files for `lmdb`.

   * Ensure that you have the programs `javac` and `z3` on your `PATH`.
 Z3 binaries are available at